BRIEF-Fortis to issue convertible bonds worth 1.5 bln won

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says it will issue the seventh unregistered/unsecured private convertible bonds, raising 1.5 billion won in proceeds for operations
+* Says it will issue the 10th convertible bonds worth 1.5 billion won

-* Maturity date of Aug.
-5, 2019, yield to maturity of 4.0 pct and annual coupon of 1.0 pct, lump-sum redemption of principal on maturity date for the bonds
+* Says coupon rate is 1 percent and yield to maturity is 4 percent for the bonds

 Further company coverage: (Beijing Headline News)